 Remember, starting your own company is a marathon, not a sprint

-They say that life isn't a sprint — it's a marathon.
+They say that life isn’t a sprint — it’s a marathon.
 That idea can apply to several areas of life and business.
-If you are starting your own company, it's important to keep this in mind as it might help guide your organizations to greater long-term success.
+If you are starting your own company, it’s important to keep this in mind.
+It might help guide your organizations to greater long-term success.

-It won't always be easy to follow this advice.
+It won’t always be easy to follow this advice.
 You want to experience success as soon as your business opens its doors for the first time.
-Statistics show that 80 percent of these endeavors fail within their first 18 months, so if you feel you aren't getting off to a fast start, panic might set in.
-While it's certainly important to experience some success early on to make sure you at least have the time to grow your business, it's much more important to position yourself for long-term success.
+Statistics show that 80 percent of these endeavors fail within their first 18 months, so if you feel you aren’t getting off to a fast start, panic might set in.
+While it’s certainly important to experience some success early on, it’s much more important to position yourself for long-term success.